dharo/Assembly/README.md

 	of the number which can then be added to another number to perform a subtraction.
 Method for Performing Twos Compliment can be found in /Homework/Chapter 4.

+	Chapter 5 From Raspberry Pi Assembly Language

+	This chapter discusses how registers in the ARM processors are used, how they can be leveraged and their specific functions.
+Memory is accessed in words and must be word-aligned.
+Registers R13-R16 are discussed, as well as the 'S' suffix for allowing operations like SUB to set a flag in the Status Register.
+Examples of how it is used are in Register.txt.

+	Chapter 6 From Raspberry Pi Assembly Language

+	This chapter provides a series of operations that are used to process data.
+	Examples of a couple of the 18 instructions are in the Chapter 6 folder.